 What is the difference between Armed Forces Day and Veterans Day?

-Veterans Day is a federal holiday held annually on 11 November to honour all US servicemen and women who have been in the forces and were later discharged.
+The federal Veterans Day holiday is held annually on 11 November to honour all US servicemen and women who have been in the forces and were later discharged.
 It was originally known as Armistice Day, in line with European countries to mark the end of the First World War on 11 November, 1918, with the name being changed to Veterans Day in 1954.

 Memorial Day is staged in remembrance of those who have lost their lives in action both on US soil and overseas.
 Memorial Day was held on 30 May until 1970, that date being chosen by Union General John A. Logan in May 1868 because it did not coincide with the anniversary of any Civil War battle.
 From 1971 onwards it has been held on the final Monday of May.